mennatabuelnaga/seda-rust/CONTRIBUTING.md

    to the `main` branch of `seda-rust`.
 2. Please fill in the PR template that is there.
 3. Then assign it to yourself and anyone else who worked on the issue with you.
+4. Make sure all CI tests pass.
-4. Finally, please assign at least two reviewers to your PR:
+5. Finally, please assign at least two reviewers to your PR:
    - [FranklinWaller](https://github.com/FranklinWaller)
    - [gluax](https://github.com/gluax)
    - [jamesondh](https://github.com/jamesondh)